columbiadb/columbiadb.github.io/syllabus.md

 You will pursue a [semester long research project](./projects) related to this course.
 The project is a significant part of the course grade.

+#### Midterm Exam

+There will be an in-class written exam on 3/21 (after spring break).
+The exam will be long-from questions based on the mandatory readings and topics discussed in class.
+It will be closed notes.

 #### Paper Questions (every class)